 HONORABLE MENTION ($100 AWARD)

 Image of Research is an annual multidisciplinary competition celebrating the diversity and breadth of graduate student research at the University of Illinois at Urbana-Champaign.
-It is organized by the Scholarly Commons of the University Library, the Graduate College, and supported by a generous gift from the Division of Intercollegiate Athletics.
+It is organized by the Scholarly Commons of the University Library and the Graduate College.
+The 2022 competitions (graduate and undergraduate) are supported by a gift to the Scholarly Commons from Mrs. Mardell J. O’Brien.

 The semi-finalists were chosen by an interdisciplinary panel who judged entries on 1) connection between image, text, and research, 2) originality, and 3) visual impact.